nvibert/vCoders-Bash-Shell-Scripting/lessons/LogAnalysisViaShellCmds.md

 Create a script called `vms`, which will scan the `etc/vmware/host/vmInventory.xml` file in each ESXi host log bundle main directory.
 It is safe to assume that the format of the xml file will maintain one XML tag per line, thus allowing text tools that are not XML aware to work on it.

 Using the `vmxCfgPath` tags, build a list of virtual machines that are registered in the host.
-Find the corresponding `vmx` file by converting the absoulte path in vmxCfgPath to be relative to the log bundle's bnase directory, and read each virtual machines corresponding `vmx` file to gather some more details for the VM, such as:
+Find the corresponding `vmx` file by converting the absolute path in vmxCfgPath to be relative to the log bundle's bnase directory, and read each virtual machines corresponding `vmx` file to gather some more details for the VM, such as:

 - display name
 - guestOs type